Skip to main content

 Horsey Game was developed by Captain Games.

 Horsey Game has received overwhelmingly positive reviews from players.
-Most players liked Horsey Game for its humor but disliked it for its music.
+Most players liked Horsey Game for its humor but disliked it for its optimization.

 Horsey Game is a single player game.

-Similar games include Wobbledogs, Caves of Qud, Niche: a genetics survival game, The Long Drive, Schedule I and others.
+Similar games include Wobbledogs, Zort, Niche: a genetics survival game, Squirrel with a Gun, Stick It to the Stickman and others.